OITWPsupport/boise-state-uPay-Gravity-Forms-Extension-for-LSAMP/docs/developerhowto.md

 ## Procedure

 ### 1. Create a new version of the OIT Touchnet plugin
 Base your plugin on any existing OIT Touchnet plugin.
-(See [OITWPsupport @ GitHub](https://github.com/OITWPsupport).)
+(Here(https://github.com/OITWPsupport/boise-state-uPay-Gravity-Forms-Extension-for-LSAMP) is an example.)
 You'll need to update some parts of the code to assure that this plugin is unique.
 (WordPress will throw an error if 2 plugins use the same class names or shortcodes, for example.)

 1. Download the source code of an OIT Touchnet plugin from [OITWPsupport @ GitHub](https://github.com/OITWPsupport)
 1. Copy the files into a new GitHub repository.